top of page

 Multifunctional places

-A climbing garden between trees
+A climbing garden among the trees

-that brings children and adults back
+that leads children and adults alike

-to playful strength.
+back to playful strength.

 Calisthenics areas